Facilities & Rivers

 Cochrane River Recreation Survey Results

 Based on the lucky feature at 10th St Wave, this park would generate revenue and hype within the downtown core.
-This project is being let by ARSA with AWA's support.
+This 2023 Project is being led by the City of Calgary with ARSA with AWA's support.
 Check out this interesting study that the City of Calgary contracted about Instream Gravel Management.

 Lethbridge Whitewater Park